-When Facebook reached out to our team, right around the latest buildings data release, to partner on enriching their RapiD editor with Microsoft Buildings, it was an obvious match.
+When Facebook reached out to our team, right around the latest buildings data release, to partner on enriching their street maps RapiD editor with Microsoft Buildings, it was an obvious match.
 Microsoft is a partner in the Missing Maps initiative, which works to update OpenStreetMap (OSM) to map the largely unmapped parts of the world while RapiD is a tool that makes mapping even easier!

 RapiD users now have easy access to a massive collection of approximately 155 M building polygons from Microsoft, outlining structures derived using computer vision models on satellite imagery.
 While this is great progress, there are still too many places around the world that remain unmapped.
 AI-assisted mapping can help accelerate the process, taking away the tedious pieces and allowing mappers to add valuable context to maps.